Marjan23/plgeon/Comments:BIP-0038.md

 This BIP has an unfortunate accidental history.
 Due to a process screw up it was never published for public review and has a number of shortcomings that would have been otherwise fixed.
 No strong replacement has been tendered because the general application of a single key paper wallet is strongly disfavored for security and usability reasons.
 I recommend against implementing this proposal. --Greg Maxwell, 2017-03-14

+Can someone go into detail, or link a resource, on the problem with single key paper wallets? --Nick Johnson, 2017-04-01